agausha/Magic-Memory_Game/README.md

 ### `npm install`

-To install dependencies packages for the app
+To install dependency packages for the app

 ### `npm start`